Contributions to $Z^0$ decays from a X17 extension of the Standard Model

+using the $\gamma\gamma\to\gamma\gamma$ scattering value for $\sqrt{\beta}$, that is, dividing equation (\ref{z3g-values}) by the total decay of the $Z^0$, comes much closer to the experimental bound of $2.2\times 10^{-6}$ than the results from SM calculations, where the contributions begin at one loop, with a rate in the order of $10^{-10}$ (cf. \cite{bi-hypercharge2}).
+At the same time, it still respects the experimental upper bound, maintaining itself as a viable candidate for the description of this decay.

 \textit{Conclusions}---.
-In conclusion, it should also be emphasized that the feeble contribution of process discussed here to the total decay width of the $Z^0$, which we already expected to be small due to the small mixing $\chi$ is further suppressed by the Born-Infeld $\beta$ parameter.
-The advantage of considering a non-linear extension is the presence of the $Z^0 \to 3X$ decay already at tree-level, with no need to consider loop graphs, due to the wider range of interactions allowed by (\ref{bi-nl}).
+In conclusion, it should also be emphasized that the feeble contribution of the $Z^0\to 3X$ decay to the total decay width of the $Z^0$, which we already expected to be small due to the small mixing $\chi$ is further suppressed by the Born-Infeld $\beta$ parameter.
+The advantage of considering a non-linear extension is the presence of the $Z^0 \to 3X$ decay already at tree-level, with no need to consider loop order contributions, due to the wider range of interactions allowed by (\ref{bi-nl}).
 Also, it is a way of investigate how a gauge extension of the standard model may affect the current bound for non-linearity in the standard model \cite{beta-constraint}.
-For this purpose, the best approach would be to calculate the $Z^0$ decays involving photons, like the $Z^0 \to 3\gamma$ \cite{bi-hypercharge2}, to see how the parameter $\chi$ contributes to this process, as well as others like the $Z^0 \to X\gamma\gamma$.
-These could be subject of investigation in the future Z factories \cite{dm-z-factory}.
+For this purpose, we also investigated the SM allowed decay of $Z\to3\gamma$, which in presented better results in an gauge extended model than the previous SM results obtained via a Born-Infeld hypercharge sector, comparing both to the light-by-light scattering results.
+The next steps include the investigation of $Z^0$ decays with mixed $X,\gamma$ final states, like the $Z^0\to X\gamma\gamma$ decay.
+These could be subject of investigation in the future Z factories \cite{dm-z-factory} and potentially probe into new hidden-sector particles.

 Although its detection as by-products of colliders is unlikely, this framework could be useful to explain some highly energetic astronomical events, such as gamma ray bursts (since decays involving photons also appear as quartic vertices from the expansion of the lagrangian (\ref{bi-nl})), many of which remain without an explanation of where it were originated.
-The proposal of the X(17) as a light mass dark photon candidate can be inserted in the search for MeV energy range gamma-ray searches \cite{mev-gamma-ray}, still largely unexplored, albeit being the peak emissivity range for a number of astrophysical events, as the already mentioned gamma-ray bursts and objects such as blazars and pulsars, which motivates the investigation of the X(17) decay into photons, also present in (\ref{bi-nl}), which will be subject of a future paper together we the ones already mentioned.
+The proposal of the X17 as a light mass dark photon candidate can be inserted in the search for MeV energy range gamma-ray searches \cite{mev-gamma-ray,mev-gamma-ray2}, still largely unexplored, albeit being the peak emissivity range for a number of astrophysical events, as the already mentioned gamma-ray bursts and objects such as blazars and pulsars, which motivates the investigation of the X17 decay into photons, also present in (\ref{bi-nl}), which will be subject of a future paper together we the ones already mentioned.